Dr George Daniels: 'Watchmaking god's' collection auctioned

 "Each piece was added to the collection because of its unique qualities.

-"George would have been delighted knowing that they will be going to new owners who will continue to enjoy them just as he did."'People were speechless'
+"George would have been delighted knowing that they will be going to new owners who will continue to enjoy them just as he did."

 Mr Smith has recently returned from Hong Kong, where he said collectors were showing "unprecedented interest" in the collection.